Marie-Thérèse Walter: Early years with Picasso

 On 8 January 1927, Walter first met Picasso in front of the Galeries Lafayette in Paris.
-She was a respectable girl who lived with her mother and sisters at Maisons-Alfort, a suburb southeast of Paris.
+At the time, she was living with her mother and sisters at Maisons-Alfort, a suburb southeast of Paris.
 Picasso approached her and said, "You have an interesting face.
 I would like to do a portrait of you.
 I am Picasso".
 Walter was unfamiliar with his name but was flattered by the attention.
 The relationship began after Picasso invited Walter to visit his studio on 11 January 1927, which was situated on the floor above his apartment on Rue La Boétie.
 He studied her face and body and invited her to return the next day.
 The visits continued daily causing Walter to tell her mother that she had a job.
 She said, "He told me that I had saved his life, but I had no idea what he meant".
 A week after they first met, they were in a sexual relationship.
-At the time, Picasso was married to Olga Khokhlova, a Ukrainian ballerina, with whom he had a five-year-old son.
+At the time, Picasso was married to Olga Khokhlova, a Russian ballerina, with whom he had a five-year-old son.
 He and Walter, then seventeen years old, began a relationship which was kept secret from his wife until 1935.
 Walter reinvigorated Picasso's artwork.
-He began to draw her portrait repeatedly, inspired by her fresh, athletic appearance, curves and oval face.
-Walter was very active, involved in rowing, gymnastics and cycling.
-Walter commented, "My life with him was always secret, calm and peaceful.
+He began to draw her portrait repeatedly, inspired by her fresh, athletic appearance, curves, and oval face.
+Walter was very active and involved in rowing, gymnastics, and cycling.
+Walter commented, "My life with him was always secret, calm, and peaceful.
 We said nothing to anyone.
 We were happy like that, and we did not ask anything more".

 In the summer of 1928, the Picasso family stayed at Dinard, where Picasso also installed Walter at a summer camp for girls and arranged to see her in secret at his rented beach cabana.
-In July 1930, he bought a chateau at Boisgeloup close to Gisors, which he used as a studio for sculpture.
+In July 1930, he bought a château at Boisgeloup close to Gisors, which he used as a studio for sculpture.
 His wife frequented the estate on weekends before returning to Paris, while his mistress spent the week with him.
 Walter was the unseen shadow of the family and became his model and muse for both paintings and sculptures.

 In September 1932, Walter nearly drowned after falling out of her kayak on the river Marne.
 This event caused her to contract a viral infection that resulted in hospitalisation and the loss of her hair.
 In response, Picasso painted Rescue on 20 November, an image of a woman being saved from drowning.

 In October 1932, Picasso's first major retrospective took place at the Galeries Georges Petit, which displayed numerous artworks depicting nude portraits of Walter, revealing the nature of his relationship with her.
 These portraits included The Dream and Nude, Green Leaves and Bust.